rod-trent/Copilot-for-Security/Prompts/Plugins/NL2KQL.md

 ```
 Use the following information to generate a proper KQL query for Microsoft Sentinel.

-Table = <tablename>
+Table = SecurityAlert
-Time/date range = <time range>
+Time/date range = 3 days
-Query = <query processing example: the top medium severity alert and the number of times is shows up in the data>
+Query = the top medium severity alert and the number of times is shows up in the data
-Display = <how the results are displayed example: just the alert name and the times it shows up>
+Display = just the alert name and the times it shows up
 ```

 The above, but for a Promptbook: https://github.com/rod-trent/Copilot-for-Security/blob/main/Prompts/Promptbooks/KQL_Request.md